December 28, 2012 by Stacy McDonald

 So, if you hear us warn others of a danger that we feel is very real, and we give good reasons for it, please don’t accuse us of being legalistic, judgmental, or spiritually immature.
 We won’t judge your motives; please don’t judge ours.

-Note: This article is not referencing any specific movie or television show.
+Note: This article is not referencing any specific person, movie, or television show.